CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-• Kentucky businesses with 1 or more employees are required to carry workers' compensation, though sole proprietors, partners, and members of LLCs are listed as exemptions in the state data.
+• Kentucky businesses with 1 or more employees are required to carry workers' compensation, though sole proprietors, partners, and members of LLCs may be exempt.

 • Kentucky commercial auto minimum liability is $25,000/$50,000/$25,000 for business vehicles used in cosmetology operations.

-• Kentucky requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for salon suites and rented beauty spaces.
+• Most commercial leases in Kentucky require proof of general liability coverage, which matters for salon suites and rented beauty spaces.

 • Licensed and regulated by the Kentucky Department of Insurance, so quote comparisons should align with state-approved coverage terms and policy documents.